micah/vpn/README.md

 You can download the latest successfully built package from the [Gitlab package archive](https://gitlab.torproject.org/tpo/applications/vpn/-/packages).
 Once you have downloaded the apk, you will need to install it on your phone, please follow the [process for installation on your phone](#install-package-on-phone) to do so.

+More recent builds can be found in the [pipeline](https://gitlab.torproject.org/tpo/applications/vpn/-/pipelines) as well.
+Find a passing build and download the artifact.
+To install:

+- Extract the archive
+- Run `adb install app/build/outputs/apk/debug/app-debug.apk`

 ## Install

 In order to install this unsigned package, you will need to have the command-line tool `adb` installed on your computer.
 On a Debian, or Debian-derived machine, you can `sudo apt install adb` to install it.
 If using something else, [follow a tutorial](https://www.xda-developers.com/install-adb-windows-macos-linux/) to get it installed.